melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_dge_advanced/rna_seq_advanced_tutorial.md

     clicking **User > Login**.

 #### 2. Import the RNA-seq data for the workshop.
+If you are using the public Galaxy Tutorial server or Galaxy Melbourne server, you can import the data directly from Galaxy.
+You can do this by going to **Shared Data > Published Histories** on the top toolbar, and selecting the history called **RNA-Seq_Adv_Sec_1**.
+Then click on "Import History" on the top right and "start using this history" to switch to the newly imported history.

+Alternatively, if you are using your own personal Galaxy server, you can import the data by:

 1. In the tool panel located on the left, under Basic Tools select **Get Data > Upload File**.
 Click on the **Paste/Fetch data** button on the bottom section of the pop-up window.